Top Asian News 3:09 a.m. GMT

 For some Americans, the end of the Vietnam War after Saigon fell 50 years ago is still deeply felt

 ANCHORAGE, Alaska (AP) — The Vietnam War greatly impacted U.S. society from the passage of the War Powers Resolution that restricts the president’s ability to send troops into extended combat without congressional approval to the cementing of college campuses as centers of student activism.
 Millions of U.S. troops fought in Vietnam.
 For some Americans, the war that effectively ended with the fall of Saigon 50 years ago Wednesday on April 30, 1975, continues to shape their lives.
-They include: A woman dedicated to recovering her father’s remains after the bomber he piloted disappeared over Vietnam’s Gulf of Tonkin.
+They include: A woman dedicated to recovering her father’s remains after the Navy plane he piloted disappeared over Vietnam’s Gulf of Tonkin.
 A Vietnam veteran who was heckled like scores of other troops when he returned home and now assists fellow veterans in rural Alaska.